Dental alveolus

 Dental alveoli (singular alveolus) are sockets in the jaws in which the roots of teeth are held in the alveolar process with the periodontal ligament.
 The lay term for dental alveoli is tooth sockets.
-A joint that connects the roots of the teeth and the alveolus is called gomphosis (plural gomphoses).
+A joint that connects the roots of the teeth and the alveolus is called a gomphosis (plural gomphoses).
 Alveolar bone is the bone that surrounds the roots of the teeth forming bone sockets.

 In mammals, tooth sockets are found in the maxilla, the premaxilla, and the mandible.

 Etymology

-1706, "a hollow," especially "the socket of a tooth," from Latin alveolus "a tray, trough, basin; bed of a small river; small hollow or cavity," diminutive of alvus "belly, stomach, paunch, bowels; hold of a ship," from PIE root *aulo- "hole, cavity" (source also of Greek aulos "flute, tube, pipe;" Serbo-Croatian, Polish, Russian ulica "street," originally "narrow opening;" Old Church Slavonic uliji, Lithuanian aulys "beehive" (hollow trunk), Armenian yli "pregnant").
+1706, "a hollow", especially "the socket of a tooth", from Latin alveolus "a tray, trough, basin; bed of a small river; small hollow or cavity", diminutive of alvus "belly, stomach, paunch, bowels; hold of a ship", from PIE root *aulo- "hole, cavity" (source also of Greek aulos "flute, tube, pipe"; Serbo-Croatian, Polish, Russian ulica "street", originally "narrow opening"; Old Church Slavonic uliji, Lithuanian aulys "beehive" (hollow trunk), Armenian yli "pregnant").
 The word was extended in 19c. anatomy to other small pits, sockets, or cells.